Public Transport in Dunedin

 Whatever mode of public transport in Dunedin that you decide to take, it is always best to pay with cash to avoid credit card and EFTPOS fees.
 For public buses in Dunedin, fares are paid either in cash or with a GoCard (see below).
 Pricing is based on how many “zones” you pass through.
 For more information on Dunedin bus fares, visit the Otago Regional Council website.

-So follow our guide to public transport in Dunedin to see how to get around the historical university city!
+So follow our guide to public transport in Dunedin to see how to get around the historic university city!

 The GoCard is a way of paying for Dunedin’s public transport without rummaging for change.
 More to the point, the GoCard gives you at least 25% off the fare price.
 This card is only worth getting if you are planning on staying in Dunedin (and Queenstown) a while, as you have to buy the card for NZ$5 and be topped up with a minimum of NZ$10.